This post contains affiliate links.

 - Preheat oven to 350 degrees.
 Spray or butter an 8x8 glass baking dish.
 Combine flour, baking soda and salt in a small bowl and set aside.

 - In a small sauce pan, melt coconut oil.
-Remove from heat and add yogurt, coconut powder and sugar and stir until well blended and sugar is dissolved.
+Remove from heat and add yogurt, cocoa powder and sugar and stir until well blended and sugar is dissolved.
 Add egg, oatmeal and vanilla, stirring until thoroughly combined.

 - Fold the cocoa mixture into the flour mixture until just, but thoroughly, moistened.
 Pour into the baking dish and sprinkle with chocolate chips.
 Bake for 25-30 minutes, or until a toothpick or knife inserted into the middle comes out clean.